rfolmedoa/ai-voice-agent-for-it-support/README.md

    conda env create -f environment.yml
    ```

-2. Create a .env file with the following API keys:
+3. Create a .env file with the following API keys:

    - DEEPGRAM_API_KEY
    - OPENAI_API_KEY
    - JOTFORM_API_KEY

+4. Create a free trial account for:

+   - Twilio ($15 usd)
+   - Deepgram ($200 usd)
+   - Jotform (5 forms)

+(Optional) If you pay $20 on Twilio, you will have access to those credits + Twilio Dev Phone to run an application on your local system and make calls directly from your browser instead of using your mobile phone.
+This is very useful when testing the application.